 The only clues were some berry parts and seeds dropped on top of the pool equipment located next to the blackberry bushes.
 Makes me think the berry robbers could fly.
 Anybody else ever had this happen?
 Luckily, I had gathered a pretty big batch of berries only two nights before in anticipation of making this ice cream.

-As someone who is not normally a fan of fruit/chocolate combinations, I am surprised how well the chocolate pairs with the fresh berry flavor.
+As someone who is not usually a fan of fruit/chocolate combinations, I am surprised how well the chocolate pairs with the fresh berry flavor.
 Your tastebuds will wallow in the initial sweet mellowness of the blackberries and cream.

 But as the cream disappears, you are left with the not-so-sweet but perfectly compatible flavor of the irregularly shaped bittersweet chocolate shards.
 Indulge yourself and buy good chocolate for the greatest satisfaction.